mmphego/mmphego.github.io/_posts/2018-11-28-How-to-create-a-GitHub-pull-requests-from-the-CLI.md

 ```

 This will push the branch if necessary and create the pull request for you, all in one (PR title will be your last commit message).

-**Note:** If you want to read more about Git Aliases, I would advice you read this post by [Phil Haack](https://haacked.com/archive/2014/07/28/github-flow-aliases/).
+**Note:** If you want to read more about Git Aliases, I would advise you read this post by [Phil Haack](https://haacked.com/archive/2014/07/28/github-flow-aliases/).

 #### Bash Functions

-I personally prefer, placing useful tools in my `~/.bash_functions` for even much easier access, you can copy the code below and place it in your `.bashrc` if you  do not have a `.bash_functions` file.
+I personally prefer, placing useful tools in my `~/.bash_functions` for even much easier access, you can copy the code below and place it in your `.bashrc`, if you don't have a `.bash_functions` file.

 ```shell
 mkpr() {